rickmansfield/ReactReview/README.md

 }
 ```

-There is a "Parent" component (named no so cleverly "parent") and the Message is the child component.
-Any change in the parent component will lead to re-rendering of the child component as well.
-To prevent the re-rendering of child components, we use the shouldComponentUpdate( ) method:
+There is a "Parent" component (named not so cleverly "parent") and a Message component which is the child component.
+Any change in the parent component will lead to re-rendering of the child/Message component as well.
+To prevent the re-rendering of child components, we use the ``shouldComponentUpdate( )`` method:
 **Note- Use shouldComponentUpdate( ) method only when you are sure that it’s a static component.

 ```Javascript
 class Message extends React.Component {
 constructor(props) {